MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 for the read.
 Multiple consecutive reads can all be done at the same timestamp, which only requires advancing the tables on the first read.

-When determining a timestamp to use to write to a user table, the Coordinator uses a timestamp larger than the previous timestamp used (either for a read or a write) and advances all tables to this new timestamp.
+When determining a timestamp to use to write to a user table, the Coordinator increases the global timestamp and uses the new value.
+Additionally, the Coordinator advances all tables to this new timestamp.

 #### Upstream Sources